 This page is about surviving cancer.
-Many of the quotes were in other files but a reader suggested I gather them into one location.
+Many of the quotes are in other files but a reader suggested I gather them into one location.
 Also see Health, Emotional Health, and Ouchies.

 - Against All Odds